CleanFlicks

-CleanFlicks was a mormon company founded in Utah in 2000 that rented and sold commercially-released DVDs and VHS tapes from which they had edited content which the company considered inappropriate for children or that viewers might otherwise find offensive.
+CleanFlicks (or CleanFlix) was a Latter-day Saint company founded in Utah in 2000 that rented and sold commercially-released DVDs and VHS tapes from which they had edited content which the company considered inappropriate for children or that viewers might otherwise find offensive.
 CleanFlicks removed sexual content, profanity, some references to deity, and some violence from movies, either by muting audio or clipping entire portions of the track.

 A group of major film productions studios sued CleanFlicks in 2002, arguing that their service constituted copyright infringement.
 A 2006 court ruling closed the company.
 On March 13, 2007, CleanFlicks reopened its website with "Movies You Can Trust."
 While legally enjoined from offering edited movies, an email sent by the company on that date indicated that they had reviewed "tens of thousands" of movies and compiled over 1000 that meet their "family-friendly criteria" for sale and rent.
-In January 2013, the CleanFlicks.com website was no longer online.
+As of March 2026, the CleanFlicks.com website is no longer online but is accessible through archives.

 Directors Guild lawsuit

-An announcement (August 20, 2002) of intention on the Directors Guild of America website (on behalf of the guild and 12 directors) to sue seven entities that engage in the video-editing practice, caused CleanFlicks to preemptively file a lawsuit in Denver Federal Court in August 2002.
+An announcement (August 20, 2002) of intention on the Directors Guild of America (DGA) website (on behalf of the guild and 12 directors) to sue seven entities that engage in the video-editing practice, caused CleanFlicks to preemptively file a lawsuit in Denver Federal Court in August 2002.
 Robert Huntsman, an attorney and inventor affiliated with Cleanflicks who had a DVD-editing patent pending, was named as the lead plaintiff, so the original short caption for the case was Huntsman v.
 Soderbergh.
 Robert Huntsman had been advising Corey Smitheram, former operator of four Idaho and Colorado Cleanflicks franchises, In their suit, Cleanflicks sought a judgment stating that edited content was legal under federal copyright law.
 In addition to director Steven Soderbergh, named defendants included Hollywood figures Steven Spielberg, Robert Redford, Sydney Pollack, Robert Altman, John Landis, and Martin Scorsese.
 Although the chain had been operating for two years, the issue was brought to the spotlight when MovieMask made a series of demonstrations around Hollywood in March of that year.
 The directors' counter-suit soon followed, but the legal battle stretched on for years.

 CleanFlicks and Huntsman preemptively filed suit against the DGA on August 29, naming 16 renowned directors as defendants in U.S. District Court for the district of Colorado, seeking the Court's determination as to whether their editing practices are protected under federal copyright law.
 Also, the preemptive filing ensured the impending legal battle would play out in Colorado courts rather than in California.

 As the case made national headlines, its short byline read "Huntsman v.
 Soderbergh".
 The docket header read: